Our most frequently asked questions

 When it comes to your oral health, there is no such thing as a silly question.
-Our staff at Dentist on Tweed is here to answer your questions.
+Our staff at Dentist on Tweed and Dentist at Southport is here to answer your questions.
 Our FAQ page is dedicated in helping anyone looking for advice.

 An on-going toothache is a definite sign that you should make an appointment with your dentist.
 Until you can see your dentist, we recommend rinsing your mouth out with water and flossing to help remove debris, which may reduce pain.
 If you have any swelling, apply a cold compression to your cheek.